EdneySilva/NetHacksPack/README.md

 ### Why HacksPack?
 - .NET HacksPack is being developed in a way to transform it self and your project in a structured "Plugable application", where you can detach any party from HacksPack/project and replace it by a custom implementation, or another .NET HacksPack that provide the desiered tools.
 - Yes you read correctly, as I sad you can also replace part of the .NET HacksPack implemantation.
-It is helpfull when part of the solution is not satisfing your project's goals but you want implement the inteire comunication with a queue e.g
+It is helpfull when part of the solution is not satisfing your project's goals but you wont implement the inteire comunication with a queue e.g
 - And as a "Plugable Application" you can change your backstage without any impact for you business logic.
 "Hack" your project ;D changing the .NET HacksPack implementation.

 ## Give a Star! :star: